Jim137/Entropy/README.md

 Before we take account into multi-bits encryption, there are two important properties of the operation of a secure cipher identified by Shannon: [confusion and diffusion](https://en.wikipedia.org/wiki/Confusion_and_diffusion).
 Confusion means that the relationship between the ciphertext and the key must be complex and involved.
 Diffusion means that the statistical structure of the plaintext must be dissipated into long-range statistics of the ciphertext.

-There are two common ways to achieve confusion and diffusion which are [Substitution-Permutation Network](https://en.wikipedia.org/wiki/Substitution%E2%80%93permutation_network)(SP-Network) and [Feistel Cipher](https://en.wikipedia.org/wiki/Feistel_cipher).
+There are two common ways to achieve confusion and diffusion which are [Substitution-Permutation Network](https://en.wikipedia.org/wiki/Substitution%E2%80%93permutation_network) (SP-Network) and [Feistel Cipher](https://en.wikipedia.org/wiki/Feistel_cipher).

 <details><summary>Details about SP-Network and Feistel Cipher</summary>

 1. **SP-Network** contains two main features: substitution and permutation.
 Substitution means that the plaintext is replaced by the ciphertext using a substitution table.
 Permutation means that the order of the bits in the ciphertext is changed.
-Finally, at each round, the round key is combined using XOR encryption and sends the results to next round.The SP-Network is illustrated as follows:
+Finally, at each round, the round key is combined using XOR encryption and sends the results to next round.
+The SP-Network is illustrated as follows:

 <div align="center"><img style="background: white;" src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/cd/SubstitutionPermutationNetwork2.png/360px-SubstitutionPermutationNetwork2.png"><p>A sketch of a SP-Network with 3 rounds.
 Cited from <a href="https://en.wikipedia.org/wiki/Substitution%E2%80%93permutation_network">wiki</a>.</p></div>